Dutch hospital airlifts patients to Germany amid virus surge

 In that hard-hit country, the health minister was under pressure to resign Friday after a media report that he broke strict government restrictions and visited a Prague restaurant for a meeting, just hours after announcing tightened virus restrictions.

-The virus also continues to wreak economic havoc.
-In Spain — where tourism generated 12% of the gross domestic product and sustained 2.6 million jobs before the pandemic — overnight hotel stays were down 78% in September from the same month last year, the national statistics agency said.
+In France, eight patients were transferred in a medical aircraft from the region of Lyon, in the east of the country, to other hospitals in towns less affected by the virus in western France, something that hadn’t happened since the spring.

-Spain is the world’s second most popular vacation destination, after France, but hotel stays in the first nine months of 2020 were down 71% from 2019, the agency reported.
+“In many cities across Europe, the capacity for ICU is going to be reached in the coming weeks.
+And that’s a worrying situation as we’re in October,” WHO’s Van Kerkhove said, noting the flu season is about to begin and will likely increase the strain on hospitals.
+“The worry we have are the numbers of individuals requiring hospitalization.”

 Mike Corder reported from The Hague.
-Associated Press reporters from across Europe contributed.
+Associated Press reporters from across Europe contributed to this story.

 Follow AP pandemic coverage at https://apnews.com/hub/virus-outbreak and https://apnews.com/UnderstandingtheOutbreak